 2. Tools for the model from scratch

-Now yes, we will start with the central focus of this tutorial, the different functions of the program that will make it easier for us to add color to the illustrations.
-This second section will specialize in the classic model of illustration, that is, starting from the sketch.
-In section three we will cover the functions with which color can be added to a grayscale illustration.
+Now yes, we will begin with the central focus of this tutorial, the different functions of the program that will make it easier to add color to the illustrations.
+This second section will specialize in the classic illustration model, that is, starting from the sketch.
+Section three will cover the functions with which you can add color to a grayscale illustration.

-We will start with the fill method.
-The tool will allow us to apply colors extremely quickly.
+We will start with the filling method.
+The tool will allow you to apply colors extremely quickly.

-Although the brightness indicated in the image below is pure white, it still has to be painted white, but we do not notice that it is not because of the white background that prevents us from seeing, however, when we change the background to gray we notice the lack of color in that glow.
+Although the brightness indicated in the image below is pure white, it still has to be painted white, but we do not notice that it is not because of the white background that prevents us from seeing, however, when changing the background to gray we notice the lack of color in that shine.

-Now, first we'll locate the fill tool, it's on the toolbar, it's the little bucket.
+Now, first we will locate the fill tool, this is located on the toolbar, it is the small cube.

 Fill has four functions: Refer only to edited layer, refer to other layers, close and fill, paint unfilled area.
-Although there are four, I will only cover three of them, the ones that are the most useful for me to establish the base colors.
-Step one to color with this tool is to refer to multiple layers.
+Although there are four, I will only address three of them, the ones that are for me the most useful for establishing base colors.
+Step one to color with this tool is to apply multiple layers.
 We will just see it below:

 • REFER TO MULTIPLE LAYERS

-To start we will check the reference layer icon in the sketch folder or layer, this will allow us to apply the colors in separate layers without painting the entire canvas as seen at the beginning of the GIF when the option is not yet checked.
+To begin, we will mark the reference layer icon in the sketch folder or layer, this will allow the colors to be applied on separate layers without painting the entire canvas as seen at the beginning of the GIF when the option is not yet checked.
 We will mark it in both, both in the properties of the fill tool (all four functions have that option) and those of the layer.

 As you can see, folder 01 contains layers with the sketch, I will mark this with the reference layer function, once this is done I will move to folder 02 where I will put the colors.
 In this way, the fill tool, taking the selected layer as a reference, will know what the limits are to fill.

-In the refer to layer settings of the fill tool we can find different options to exclude characteristics of the layers from references, for example, let's say we have a text within the folder that we are using as a reference and we want it to take as a reference all the layers from the folder, but ignore the text layer.
+In the refer to layer settings of the fill tool we can find different options to exclude features from the layers of the references, for example, let's say we have a text inside the folder that we are using as a reference and we want it to take all the references as a reference. folder layers, but ignore the text layer.
 We mark the option to exclude text in the exclude section.

 Within the layers that we can exclude we have: Sketch layer, text, Selected layer, paper layer and locked layers.

-Once having the referred layers, now it's the turn of the fill tool.
-With this function we can fill closed spaces and by modifying some settings, even fill spaces with slight openings, but we will see that in the next point.
+Once you have the layers referred to, now it is the turn of the fill tool.
+With this function we can fill closed spaces and, by modifying some settings, even fill spaces with slight openings, but we will see that in the next point.
 For now I will only explain the use of three of the sub tools.

 1. REFER TO OTHER LAYERS

-This function is the one of use, conventionally, I use it to fill large spaces.
-Also, you can hold the click and drag the cursor to fill multiple spaces without having to click multiple times.
+This function is for use, conventionally, I use it to fill large spaces.
+Also, you can hold the click and drag the cursor to fill several spaces without having to click multiple times.

 2. CLOSE AND FILL

 This function is the same as the lasso, we select and what is inside the selection will be filled with paint.
-Because it follows the pattern of lines, it is best used with areas of the artwork that contain many lines.
+Because it follows the pattern of lines, it is advisable to use it with areas of the illustration that contain many lines.

 3. PAINT UNFILLED AREA

-In a practical way, this tool will help us to fill those pixels that the other functions cannot fill along the lines of the lineart.
+Practically, this tool helps fill those pixels that the other functions cannot fill along the lineart lines.
 Its use is like that of a brush.
-It is a tool that knows how to fill inside the lines.
+It is a tool that knows how to fill within the lines.

-Any of the three previous functions has the following settings that, when controlled, will allow us to modulate the tolerance and limits of paint overflow.
-In this way we can, for example, paint a section that does not have a continuous line without spilling the paint outside the part we want.
+Any of the three previous functions has the following settings that, when controlled, will allow us to modulate the tolerance and overflow limits of the paint.
+This way we can, for example, paint a section that does not have a continuous line without the paint spilling outside the part we want.

 1. CLOSE INTERVAL

-When this function is on, it will detect line segments that are open and treat them as if they were solid lines.
+When this feature is active, it will detect line segments that are open and treat them as if they were continuous lines.

 This option modulates the number of similar pixels that fill the cube.
-Let's see, in a gradient, for example, if the tolerance is low the amount it will fill will be small, the larger it is, the more pixel intervals it covers and it can even cover everything.
+Let's see, in a gradient, for example, if the tolerance is low the amount it will fill will be small, the larger it is, the more pixel intervals it will cover and it can even cover everything.

 3. AREA SCALING

-Note: In the sub options I recommend having it set to "Until the darkest pixel" because if not, otherwise the color will go outside the limits of the line.
+NOTE: In the sub options I recommend having it at "To the darkest pixel" because if not, otherwise the color will go outside the limits of the line.

-Before I finish this section I'll present my settings for the fill tool for reference, but it's best to try attaching it to your own style.
+Before finishing this section I will present my configuration of the fill tool in case you want to have a reference, but it is best to try adapting it to your own style.

 Finally, I will present the process I do with this tool.
-The following GIF shows the process I did to add the base color, the process is very simple, once I have the sketch in its respective folder, which I point to as a reference, as explained in the first step.
-Later, in a new folder I created different layers where I added the colors separately with the "Fill" tool, "Refer to other layers" and "Close and fill".
-I changed the area and tolerance settings of the refer to other layers tool as I needed to fill in the spaces that could be left white, and finally I used the close and fill tool to paint the spaces that the previous one could not fill.
+The following GIF shows the process I did to add the base color, the process is very simple, once I have the sketch in its respective folder, which I indicate as a reference equal to what was explained in the first step.
+Later, in a new folder I created different layers where I added the colors separately with the "Fill", "Refer to other layers" and "Close and fill" tool.

 This is the result of the first phase using the fill tool.
 It's a quick and clean way to add solid colors.